-How To Improve As Holy Paladin — Battle for Azeroth (BfA) 8.1
+How To Improve As Holy Paladin — Dragonflight 10.1

-On this page, you will find out how you can improve at playing Holy Paladin in World of Warcraft — Battle for Azeroth (BfA) 8.1.
+On this page, you will find out how you can improve at playing Holy Paladin in World of Warcraft — Dragonflight 10.1.
 We list the common mistakes that you should try to avoid and the small details that can greatly improve your performance.

-1. Excessive use of Light of the Martyr
+Correct Amount of Light of the Martyr Usage

 Many newer Holy Paladins make the mistake of casting Light of the Martyr far too often.
 They do so because the standard healing meter addons players use typically do not account for the damage the Paladin does to himself when casting the spell.
 Combat Logs, however, account for this and will subtract the damage taken from Light of the Martyr from the Paladin's overall healing done.